Room Mate Grace

 Instead of sofas, the lobby sports a swimming pool.
-In fact, the lobby is a swimming pool (a heated 22-footer) outfitted with stadium seats, atmospheric lighting the changes color, a back wall that doubles as a movie screen and the overpowering smell of chlorine.
+In fact, the lobby is a swimming pool (a heated 22-footer) outfitted with stadium seats, atmospheric lighting that changes color, a back wall that doubles as a movie screen and the overpowering smell of chlorine.
 (The air feels a bit humid, too, but hey, you’re poolside.)

 A large bar adjoins the pool, so you can throw back mojitos and watch the late night swimmers make waves.
 The liquid lobby isn’t the only surprise.
 From the street, you’d never know this is a hotel with plate glass covering the front of the building.

 As for the curious name – why not call it Splash? — this unusual boutique was originally the QT, named for the racy 1950s Hollywood tabloid, but was sedately rebranded Grace in 2008 when hotelier Andre Balazs handed it over to Spain’s Room Mate hotel group.

 Rooms: Think dorm rooms with panache.
 Rooms are small, but a clever open-plan design provides a convincing illusion of space (a mirrored door slides in front of the toilet and stall shower, and a cabinet with a sink is in the middle of the room).
 I liked the king bed I saw, set on a raised upholstered platform.
 A suitcase slides easily beneath (the closet is minuscule).
 The flatpanel TV hangs on the wall opposite the bed, and you can perch on the upholstered bench extending from the bed’s platform.
-The lively cocoa-colored wallpaper sprinkled with white flowers envelops the little room, turning it into a stylish sleep cocoon.
+Lively, cocoa-colored wallpaper sprinkled with white flowers envelops the little room, turning it into a stylish sleep cocoon.

 Group travels?
 Ask for bunk beds — a sleek twin-bed platform suspended above a queen, like a canopy, or a set of twin quads, accessible by a gleaming chrome ladder.

 There’s no room service, but a generous continental breakfast included in the cost of your room is served on the second floor.
 Plenty of nearby restaurants and delis do take-away (the hotel supplies menus).
 And rooms have minibars.